North Carolina Court Records

 College Park, MD 20740–6001

-Note that the NARA database may not have a record for every inmate held in prison from before 1982.
+Note that the NARA database may not have a record of every inmate held in prison since 1982.

 How To Find Inmate Records In North Carolina?

-For physical records of federal inmates, interested persons may make requests online via the freedom of information request form.
-Fill the form with accurate information, including the requestor’s name, email address, phone number, and other contact details.
-The requestor should also describe the records sought, providing as many details as possible.
-Note that the BOP may charge a fee, and allow interested persons to expedite a request.
+Interested persons may make requests online via the Freedom of Information Request form for physical records of federal inmates.
+Fill the form with accurate information, including the requester’s name, email address, phone number, and other contact details.
+The requester should also describe the records sought, providing as many details as possible.
+Note that the BOP may charge a fee and allow interested persons to expedite a request.
 Expedited requests may cost an additional fee.

 Alternatively, send a written request to the BOP.
-The request should contain all relevant information for both the requestor and also the inmate.
+The request should contain all relevant information for the requestor and the inmate.
 Send the request by mail to:

 FOIA/PA Section